-- Disorderly Conduct 1 Creating or contributing to a moderate disturbance that substantially disrupts the normal operation of the school environment but doesn't pose a threat to the health or safety of others.
-Includes but not limited to general bus misbehavior, encouraging disruptive behavior. - Disorderly Conduct 2 Creating or contributing to a severe disturbance that substantially disrupts the normal operation of the school environment but doesn't pose a threat to the health or safety of others; may represent a repeat action.
-Includes but not limited to general bus misbehavior, encouraging disruptive behavior. - Disorderly Conduct 3 Creating or contributing to a severe disturbance that substantially disrupts the school environment or poses a threat to the health and safety of others.
-Level 3 may be used for students that violate the school policy on disorderly conduct three or more times during the same school year.
-Includes but not limited to disruptive behavior on school bus, misbehavior during a fire drill or other safety exercise.
+- Disorderly Conduct 1 Creating or contributing to a moderate disturbance that substantially disrupts the normal operation of the school environment but does not pose a threat to the health or safety of others.
+Includes but not limited to general bus misbehavior, encouraging disruptive behavior. - Disorderly Conduct 2 Creating or contributing to a severe disturbance that substantially disrupts the normal operation of the school environment but does not pose a threat to the health or safety of others; may represent a repeat action.
+Includes but not limited to general bus misbehavior, encouraging disruptive behavior.

-Disorderly Conduct 1:
+Disorderly Conduct 3 - Creating or contributing to a severe disturbance that substantially Disorderly Conduct 1:

 1st Offense: 3 days ISS

 2nd Offense: 5 days ISS